 Week in review: Malicious Cisco router implants, .onion becomes a special-use domain name, and the new issue of (IN)SECURE Magazine

-Here's an overview of some of last week's most interesting news, reviews, articles and interviews: (IN)SECURE Magazine issue 47 released (IN)SECURE Magazine is a free digital security publication discussing some of the hottest information security topics.
+Here's an overview of some of last week's most interesting news, reviews and articles: (IN)SECURE Magazine issue 47 released (IN)SECURE Magazine is a free digital security publication discussing some of the hottest information security topics.